Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Debug-Window.md

 ![](Images/RenderPipelineDebug1.png)

-The Render Pipeline Debugger window.
+The Rendering Debugger window.

-## Using the Render Pipeline Debugger window
+## Using the Rendering Debugger window

+The Rendering Debugger window is available in the following modes:

+* The Editor.

+* The Play mode.

+* At runtime in the standalone Unity Player, on any device.
+The window is only available in **Development Builds**.

-To open the Render Pipeline Debugger window in the Editor, go to  **Window > Analysis > Rendering Debugger**.
-You can also open this window at runtime in Play Mode, or in the standalone Unity Player on any device on **Development build**.
-Use the keyboard shortcut Ctrl+Backspace (Ctrl+Delete on macOS) or press L3 and R3 (Left Stick and Right Stick) on a controller to open the window.
+To open the window in the Editor, select **Window > Analysis > Rendering Debugger**.

+To open the window in the Play mode, or at runtime in a Development Build, use the keyboard shortcut Ctrl+Backspace (Ctrl+Delete on macOS) or press L3 and R3 (Left Stick and Right Stick) on a controller.

-You can display read-only items such as the FPS counter independently of the **Render Pipeline Debugger** window.
-This means that when you disable the **Render Pipeline Debugger** window, they are still visible in the top right corner of the screen.
-This is particularly useful if you want to track particular values without cluttering the screen.
+You can display read-only items, such as the FPS counter, independently of the **Rendering Debugger** window.
+When you disable the **Rendering Debugger** window, they are still visible in the top right corner of the screen.
+Use this functionality to track particular values without cluttering the screen.

 You can disable the runtime UI entirely by using the [enableRuntimeUI](https://docs.unity3d.com/Packages/com.unity.render-pipelines.core@latest/api/UnityEngine.Rendering.DebugManager.html#UnityEngine_Rendering_DebugManager_enableRuntimeUI) property.